Subrata Bhattacharya: Managerial career

 During his coaching career, he managed all three Kolkata-giants East Bengal, Mohun Bagan and Mohammedan Sporting.
 He took charge of Mohun Bagan first in 2000 when the club was undergoing a period of transition, and signed few notable foreigners including Igor Shkvyrin from Uzbekistan, Sammy Omollo from Kenya, and Dusit Chalermsan from Thailand.
+He was sacked by the club in April 2003 after he was accused of having instigated some players of the team not to wear the Mohun Bagan jersey for the remaining two National Football League matches as they were yet to get full payment.
 In 2007, Bhattacharya was appointed head coach of East Bengal, but after their poor showing in the inaugural 2007–08 I-League, he resigned.
 He also managed then NFL side Tollygunge Agragami in 2003.
-From 2014 to 2018, he served as technical director of Prayag United.
+He later served as both coach and technical director of Prayag United (then known as Chirag United).
+Bhattacharya also managed ONGC in I-League.

 In 2015, Bhattacharya fought against Satyajit Chatterjee for the post of football secretary in Mohun Bagan club election and was defeated by more than 2000 votes.
 In May 2018, it was officially announced that Bhattacharya was appointed head coach of another Kolkata based club Bhawanipore.
 After unveiled new coach, he quoted "I am joining Bhawanipore instead of Tollygunge Agragami.
 They are offering me a better package so I decided to join them.
 The management has agreed that the team would practice in Kalyani instead of Kolkata.
 So from the first week of June, we will start preparing for the season in Kalyani."
 In 2019, he joined Mohammedan Sporting as technical director.

 Personal life

 Bhattacharya is father of actor Saheb Bhattacharya, who appears in Bengali films.
-His daughter Sonam is married to Sunil Chhetri, who captains India, and is the country's all time top goal scorer.
+His daughter Sonam is married to Sunil Chhetri, who captained India, and is the country's all-time top goal scorer.

 In October 2022, Bhattacharya was admitted to a city hospital after suffering from dengue.
+His autobiography, named Sholo Anna Bablu (lit.
+'Bablu of Sixteen Annas'; "ষোলো আনা বাবলু"), was official unveiled on Mohun Bagan Day on 29 July 2023.